 No one likes forecasting season, because it always comes with a few additional problems.
 Not only do you have to predict everything accurately, you also need to convince stakeholders and your management team to approve the energy budget.

 Since utility bills are at almost every corner of every organization, it’s quite challenging to handle energy spending.
-That’s why energy managers have started to rely on energy budgeting and forecasting software to save time and get access to more accurate predictions.
+That’s why energy managers have started to rely on advanced tech like AI in energy industry, using energy budgeting and forecasting software to save time and get access to more accurate predictions.

 Here’s how you can leverage energy intelligence software to simplify the budgeting and forecasting process.